Collection Development Policy

 The purpose of this Collection Development Policy is to specify priorities for the Library’s collecting practices; clarify collecting principles and practices; and describe a plan for achieving success in reaching our priorities.
 In general, the guiding principles for collection development are the same as expressed in the Library’s mission statement.

 The faculty, staff, and students are the primary users of the Library, and as such, their needs represent our larger concern.
-As of Fall 2013, SIUC had 1,412 full and part time faculty, and 17,919 students, of which 13,306 were undergraduates, 3,985 graduate students, and 628 professional students.
 Academic programs exist in 8 colleges and two professional schools, the Schools of Law and Medicine.
 Collection development efforts are aimed at serving our users by paralleling the strategic goals of the University, both in academic programs and the use of new technologies to expand access to materials.

-As the library of the largest university in the southern half of Illinois, Morris Library also serves the citizens of the region and the state.
-Through open stacks, electronic ressources interlibrary loan and digitization, the Library strives to meet the needs of all its users.
+As the largest library in the southern half of Illinois, Morris Library also serves the citizens of the region and the state.
+Through open stacks, electronic resources, interlibrary loan and digitization, the Library strives to meet the needs of all Library users.
 Finally, via the same mechanisms, the Library helps to meet the needs of scholars throughout the country and the world.

 Two trends have dominated academic publishing and library acquisitions over the last ten years – the “serials crisis” and the expansion of electronic resources.
 Both have put pressure on library budgets.
-The serials crisis results from the increase in the costs of scholarly journals, with annual inflation in the area of 10% per year.
-With small and/or infrequent increases to the library budget, the only possible adjustment has been to cut subscriptions and/or spending in other areas.
-The library has undergone large serials cancellations.
-In FY07 we cancelled 296 titles, totaling $375,000; and most recently in FY10, we cancelled 900 titles totaling $560,000.
-In FY14, 1,450 titles were cancelled for a total of $250,000.
-The growth in electronic resources has led to new expectations on the part of our users for remote access to scholarly resources, but has not been accompanied by new funding.
-The Library has responded, as the following makes clear: before FY02, electronic resources accounted for less than $500,000 of library expenditures.
-By FY14, that figure had climbed to over $4,200,000, an increase of 840%.
+The serials crisis results from the increase in the costs of scholarly journals, with annual inflation in the area of 6-8% per year.
+With no increases or cuts to the library budget, the only possible adjustment has been to cut subscriptions and/or spending in other areas.
+The growth in electronic resources has led to new expectations on the part of our users for remote access to scholarly resources.
+The Library has responded, and electronic resources now account for over 90% of the collection budget.
 Although in many cases the Library has been able to avoid the duplication of costs by the cancellation of print equivalents of electronic resources, in other cases provision of electronic access has meant new and/or additional expense.

 As have almost all other academic libraries, we have attempted to resolve this budgetary squeeze by redefining our mission.
-Instead of seeking to own a significant percentage of the scholarly literature, we attempt now to provide efficient and effective access to as much of it as possible, through strong cooperative agreements with other institutions and better interlibrary loan services.
+Instead of seeking to own a significant percentage of the scholarly literature, we attempt now to provide efficient and effective access to as much of it as possible, through patron driven purchasing plans, strong cooperative agreements with other institutions, agile document delivery services, and better interlibrary loan services.
 We also support alternative publishing initiatives, including Open Access journals and institutional repositories.

 All money for the collection budget comes from a single pool of University funds.
-In addition, there are 22 Endowment Funds, and variable donations via Cornerstone solicitations.
+In addition, the Library is supported by 28 Endowment Funds.

 Selection refers to the following activities: purchasing or subscribing to a resource; cancelling subscriptions; withdrawing materials; making gift decisions; and selecting format.